yihui/yihui.org/content/en/2012-03-15-a-really-fast-statistics-journal.md

 I have to remind myself that this is the 21st century.
 These are actually not a big deal in terms of statistics papers.
 The more important problem is journals are operated by a very small group of people relative to the large number of authors.
 The even more important problem is reproducibility, which Roger Peng often mentions in their blog.

-# An open-access journal
+## An open-access journal

 This journal is electronic like [JSS](http://www.jstatsoft.org/), and you can see everything on the website.
 For authors, LaTeX is too laborious, so we abandon LaTeX.
 For website maintainers, HTML is laborious as well, and we abandon HTML as the authoring language.

 We turn to [Markdown](http://daringfireball.net/projects/markdown/).
 Why?
 It is simple.
 I hate writing a paper with `\documentclass{}` as my first line -- I want to start with the title directly in plain text, then write my first paragraph in a simple text editor.
 Who cares about `\title{}`?
 Similarly, when I write a webpage, I do not like starting with `<html>` as my first six characters.

-My own website is built on [Jekyll](https://github.com/mojombo/jekyll)^[Correction: I have switched to [Hugo](https://gohugo.io) now, and it is still based on Markdown.], a blog engine based on Markdown files to build static HTML pages.
+My own website is built on [Jekyll](https://github.com/mojombo/jekyll)[^1], a blog engine based on Markdown files to build static HTML pages.
 The first few days of building this website might be hard, but once the design is done, the rest of the job becomes extremely easy.
 WordPress is good, but it is still too heavy compared to Jekyll.
 See my [blog source code](https://github.com/yihui/en), and this blog site is hosted on GitHub, which automatically compiles my Markdown files to HTML pages using Jekyll when I submit new posts or changes to the source repository.

 With a good web designer, this journal website can be set up probably in a week.
 In the future, neither maintainers nor paper authors need to deal with HTML any more.
 Paper source code looks like: